olimorris/hledger-forecast/README.md

 > **Note**: This assumes that a `forecast.yml` exists in the current working directory

-Running `hledger-forecast -h` shows the available options:
+Running `hledger-forecast generate -h` shows the available options:

     Usage: Hledger-Forecast generate [options]